Year of Publication

 Digital Object Identifier (DOI)

 Roper, Lynn Gagle, "SELF-ADVOCACY AMONG COLLEGE STUDENTS WITH LEARNING DISABILITIES AND/OR ATTENTION-DEFICIT HYPERACTIVITY DISORDERS" (2016).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 30.